 This is my son`s first year in wrestling.
 He has performed quite well.
 He started in the 160 weight class as a 14 year old (8th grade).
-He had some baby fat on him, but is tall has quite a large bit of muscle mass.
-He dropped to 152 in the first few weeks of practice, he slimmed down and remained quite strong and competitive.
+He had some baby fat on him, but is tall has quite a bit of muscle mass.
+He dropped to 152 in the first few weeks of practice; he slimmed down and remained quite strong and competitive.
 He won several top five positions among experienced wrestlers.
-After the first of the year he dropped to 142 weight class and weighed in at 139.
+Then he dropped to 142 weight class and weighed in at 139.
 In order to do this he starved and dehydrated his body.
 He says that his coach encourages each team member to reduce below their weight class on the day of the match.
 When I was in high school I remember wrestlers doing this to their bodies.
 I am curious why this is directed and of what benefit it has to an athletic competition?
 He seems weaker than when he started competing in November.
 Should I accept this as acceptable behavior as he progresses through the high school training periods?

 This question is a relatively common, it is one that we hear far too often.
 Parts of it I can address, others you will have to address with the school system and/or coach.